samsuh/2026-journal/README.md

 # 2026-journal

+## 2/24/26 - Tuesday
+Goals for today:
+- ThreeJS - Lights
+- ThreeJS - Shadows

 ## 2/23/26 - Monday
 Goals for today:
 - DONE ~~ThreeJS - 3D Text lesson~~

 Feeling a bit empty lately.
 I think I need something more engaging than learning stuff.
+Had a persistent headache all day; not sure where from; maybe took too long to get first coffee, and it's a caffeine withdrawal headache.

 watched a few videos on music production, daws tutorials.